Harsh-B-Patel/HelpDeskApp/README.md

 Instructions to run the application on kali:

-This application needs to have node installed (by default it is installed in kali), Node JS status can be check by running by "**node -v**".
+1) This application needs to have node installed (by default it is installed in kali), Node JS status can be check by running by "node -v".

+2) clone the repository to a folder by running the cmd "git clone https://github.com/Harsh-B-Patel/HelpDeskApp -b main"

-run "npm install" in the directory with package.json
+3) run "npm install" in the directory with package.json, this will install all the dependencies and setup the application.

-It may not work u will have to do "npm audit fix --force"
+Note : In the case step 3 does not work you will have to do "npm audit fix --force" in the directory with package.json.
+Then follow the step mentioned above.

-index.js is the main file with database connection etc.
+After Step 3, all the dependecies should have been installed and the application should be ready to run.

-start app by running "npm run start"
+4) The application can be started running "npm run start" in the directory with package.json.

-app is hosted at localhost:3000
+5) The application is hosted at localhost:3000.

-from other vm, if u did labs then just enter vm1 ipaddr:3000 to access app.
+Note : This application can also be accessed by 2nd kali VM, by entering vm1's ipaddr:3000 in the browser.